alessandrokonrad/Pi-Pool/README.md

 ## Cross-building
-If you want to build your own Cabal binary for aarch64 or a different version of Cabal, follow this guide.
+If you want to build your own Cabal binary for aarch64 or a different version of Cabal, follow <a href="/Crossbuilding.md">this</a> guide.

 ## Port forwarding